danielnmuner/some-cookiecutters/README.md

 %load_ext autoreload
 %autoreload 2
 ```
-Example of module usage :
+Example of module usage where data_dir() is a function created within `nice_environment/` so any function can be called from my notebooks, making sure previous recomendations were followed.

 ```python
 from nice_environment.utils.paths import data_dir
 data_dir()
 ```